Akachukwumbaj/commit-practice/README.md

 Included reminder about using meaningful commit messages Gain confidence using version control tools
 Described how to edit files directly on GitHub
+Added notes on using terminal commands for commits